SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-02-02-unityuiessentialslaunch.markdown

 -
 ### Comment on this blog post

 > I use [Disqus](https://disqus.com/) for comments, so your details are safe.
-No details about you are stored on this blog.&nbsp; Just be sure to use an email I can contact you with after the competition for your prizes.
+No details about you are stored on this blog.
+Just be sure to use an email I can contact you with after the competition for your prizes.
 See the [Terms and conditions](http://bit.ly/Unity3DUIEssentialsCompTandCs) for the competition for more details.

 -
 ### Retweet the launch promotion tweet ([here](https://twitter.com/SimonDarksideJ/status/563633357654081536 "Unity 3D UI Essentials launch Tweet"))